Mining activities in detail

 AREVA is active on five continents, exploring for new deposits, mining and milling uranium ore, and rehabilitating sites at the end of mining operations.

-With a market share of close to 15% in 2013, AREVA is the second-largest uranium producer in the world.
+With a market share of close to 16% in 2015, AREVA is the one of the world's leading uranium producer in the world.
 The group has a diversified portfolio of operating mines in Canada, Kazakhstan and Niger as well as projects under development in Africa.

 Goals and outlook

-- To be a responsible actor in the mining industry, meeting the highest international standards in the fields of safety, the environment and corporate social responsibility
+- Be a responsible mining player respecting the highest international standards in the field of safety, health, and societal and environmental responsibility,

 Synergistic Business Units

 Prospecting is done in stages: a geological survey of the region, interpretation of aerial or satellite images, geophysics, radiation measurements in the field, and analysis of ground and water chemistry.